munificent/craftinginterpreters/book/hash-tables.md

 This function is the real core of the hash table.
 It's responsible for taking a key and an array of buckets and figuring out which bucket the entry belongs in.
-We'll use this both to find existing entries in the hash table, and to find a place to insert new ones.
 This function is also where linear probing and collision handling come into play.
+We'll use it both to look up existing entries in the hash table, and to find where to insert new ones.

 For all that, there isn't much to it.
 First, we take the key's hash code and map it to the array by taking it modulo the array size.
-This way we do look past the end of the array.
 That gives us an index into the array where, ideally, we'll be able to find or place the entry.

 There are a few cases to check for:

-*   If the key in that entry in the array is `NULL`, then the bucket is empty.
+*   If the key for that entry in the array is `NULL`, then the bucket is empty.
-    If we're using `findEntry()` to look for something in the hash table, this means it isn't there.
+    If we're using `findEntry()` to look up something in the hash table, this means it isn't there.
 If we're using it to insert, it means we've found a place to add it.

-*   If the key in the entry is <span name="equal">equal</span> to the key we're looking for, then that key is already present in the table.
-If we're doing a look-up, that's good -- we found what we're looking for.
+*   If the key in the bucket is <span name="equal">equal</span> to the key we're looking for, then that key is already present in the table.
+If we're doing a look-up, that's good -- we found the key we seek.
 If we're doing an insert, this means we'll be replacing the value for that key instead of adding a new entry.

 <aside name="equal">

 It looks like we're using `==` to see if two strings are equal.
 That doesn't work, does it?
 There could be two copies of the same string at different places in memory.
 Fear not, astute reader.
-I have just the solution.
-And, strangely enough, it's a hash table that provide the tool we need.
+We'll solve this further on.
+And, strangely enough, it's a hash table that provides the tool we need.

 </aside>

-*   Otherwise, the bucket has something in it, but it's a different key.
+*   Otherwise, the bucket has an entry in it, but but with a different key.
 This is a collision.
-In that case, we need to start probing.
+In that case, we start probing.

     That's what that for loop does.
-We start at the bucket where the entry will ideally go.
+We start at the bucket where the entry would ideally go.
 If that bucket is empty or has the same key, we're done.
     Otherwise, we advance to the next element -- this is the *linear* part of "linear probing" -- and check there.

-If we go past the end of the array, we wrap back around to the beginning.
-That's what the second modulo operator is for.
-If we loop around, you might be wondering about an infinite loop.
+If we go past the end of the array, that second modulo operator wraps us back around to the beginning.

+    If we loop around,

+We exit the loop when we find either an empty bucket or a bucket with the same key as the one we're looking for.
+You might be wondering about an infinite loop.
 What if we collide with *every* bucket?
 Fortunately, that can't happen thanks to our load factor.
 Because we grow the array as soon as it gets close to being full, we know there will always be empty buckets in the array.
 Even in pathologically bad cases with lots of collisions, we'll eventually find an empty bucket.

-We exit the loop when we find either an empty bucket or a bucket with the same key as the one we're looking for.
-Then we return a pointer to that entry so the caller can either insert something into it or read from it.
+Once we exit the loop, we return a pointer to the found entry so the caller can either insert something into it or read from it.
 Way back in `tableSet()`, the function that first kicked this off, it stores the new entry in that bucket and we're done.

 ### Allocating and resizing

-Before we can put anything in the hash table, we do need an actual table.
-We need to allocate an array of entries.
-That happens in this function:
+Before we can put anything *in* the hash table, we do need a place to actually put things in.
+We need to allocate an array of buckets.
+That happens in this
+function:

 ^code table-adjust-capacity

-Its job is to allocate grow the hash table's bucket array to `capacity` entries.
+It creates a bucket array with `capacity` entries.
 After it allocates the array, it initializes every element to be an empty bucket and then stores the array (and its capacity) in the hash table's main struct.

-When we insert the very first entry into the table, we'll end up calling this with a non-zero capacity and it will do the first allocation of the array.
-The code here is fine for that job, but what about when we already have an array and we need to grow it?
+This code is fine for when we insert the very first entry into the table, and we require the first allocation of the array.
+But what about when we already have an array and we need to grow it?

 Back when we were doing a dynamic array, we could just use `realloc()` and let the C standard library copy everything over.
 That doesn't work for a hash table.
-Remember that to choose the bucket for each entry, we take its hash key modulo the array size.
-That means that when the array size changes, so do all the bucket indexes.
+Remember that to choose the bucket for each entry, we take its hash key *modulo the array size*.
+That means that if the array size changes, all of the entries may end up in different buckets.

 **todo: illustrate example**